 Discussions with women applicants in Tetu and women horticultural farmers in Kieni East did not elicit either a need for loaning to women groups activities on farm or outside it.
 Even when the issue of a possibility of joint women marketing of horticultural produce to the national market was raised, the farmers did not think a women group should be doing it.
 The argument by Tetu women was that they did not know the markets.
 For the fairly large scale women farmers in Kieni East, they were thinking of marketing nationally, especially Mombasa, where prices are highest, but not on women group basis.
-It was a mixed group of farmers who would jointly send their produce to Mombasa.
+It was a group of farmers who would jointly send their produce to Mombasa.

 The point one wants to emphasize is that the Tetu Division, where the pumping scheme is based, is not seen as a major horticultural area of the district.
 Market institutions are therefore not developed as they are in Mathira Division, Kieni East and Kieni West.
 Therefore the scheme farmers will need assistance in marketing for their produce is likely to swamp the local demand and depress prices.
-Given the cost of petrol, the economics of producing for the localised market are not likely to be attractive in the long term as more farmers produce.
-Further discussion on market development outside the area with the women farmers will be necessary.
+Given the cost of petrol, the economics of producing for the localised market are not likely to be attractive.